jmatc/marko/ROADMAP.md

 A big part of this release is a shift in focus from Marko being merely a templating language to a complete UI library.
 As such, we are providing first-class support for components.

-You will no longer need to install `marko-components` as an external library, and there is more cohesion between the templates and components/components.
+You will no longer need to install `marko-widgets` as an external library, and there is more cohesion between the templates and components/components.

 ### Improved component lifecycle methods ([#396](https://github.com/marko-js/marko/issues/396))